 How is Argan oil made?

 Understanding the process of how Argan oil is made, will help you understand the real value of this gift.

 Why the question how is Argan oil made?

-  Don't get me wrong here.
+Don't get me wrong here,

 How is Argan oil made: The harvesting

 The production of Argan oil begins with the harvesting of the fruit from the Argan tree.

 Apart from the environmentally questionable mechanical harvesting methods introduced in the last two decades, there are 3 traditional ways of collecting Argan fruits which have been practiced by locals here for centuries: